Exploring Cycle Consistency Learning in Interactive Volume Segmentation: Related Work

 \section{Related Work}

-\textbf{Semi-Supervised Video Object Segmentation.} The goal of semi-supervised video object segmentation is to segment a video given the segmentation of the first frame~\cite{gao2023deep}.
+\textbf{Video object segmentation (VOS).} We focus on semi-supervised VOS that aims to segment a video object given the segmentation of the first frame~\cite{gao2023deep}.
 We are particularly interested in approaches such as STM~\cite{oh2019video} and STCN~\cite{cheng2021rethinking} that build a memory bank for explicit pixel-level matching.
 STM was a breakthrough memory network that inspired many follow-up works such as SwiftNet~\cite{wang2021swiftnet} and STCN.
 Even though these memory networks were developed for videos, they have recently been applied for interactive segmentation on medical volumes~\cite{zhou2023volumetric,liu2022isegformer,shi2022hybrid}.
-However, all these methods share the same inherent limitation of memory networks that the propagation errors may accumulate in an increasing memory bank. \emph{In this work, we explore using cycle consistency learning to mitigate this problem for the task of interactive volume segmentation.}
+However, all these methods have the inherent memory network limitation of accumulating propagation errors in an expanding memory bank. \emph{In this work, we explore using cycle consistency learning to mitigate this problem for interactive volume segmentation.}

-\textbf{Interactive Volume Segmentation.} Interactive volume segmentation remains challenging for medical images.
-Inspired by advancements in video object segmentation, researchers~\cite{zhou2023volumetric,liu2022isegformer,shi2022hybrid} have approached interactive volume segmentation with a modular framework that decouples human interaction from segmentation propagation.
-Mem3D~\cite{zhou2023volumetric} is the first modular method that applies STM~\cite{oh2019video} as the propagation network for interactive volume segmentation.
-It further proposes a quality assessment module to recommend the next slice for refinement. iSegFormer~\cite{liu2022isegformer} uses STCN~\cite{cheng2021rethinking}, an upgraded STM, as the propagation module. iSegFormer shows that the STCN model trained on videos can perform well on medical images even without finetuning.
-HybridNet~\cite{shi2022hybrid} proposes a hybrid propagation network that combines STCN with a 3D encoder-decoder network to provide spatially-consistent features.
-HybridNet demonstrates that these features improve interactive segmentation performance. \emph{In this work, we also use STCN as the propagation network due to its superior performance.}
+\textbf{Interactive volume segmentation.} Modular interactive volume segmentation approaches have been proposed in~\cite{zhou2023volumetric,liu2022isegformer,shi2022hybrid}.
+Mem3D~\cite{zhou2023volumetric} first applies STM~\cite{oh2019video} as the propagation network for interactive volume segmentation.
+It further proposes a quality assessment module to recommend the next slice for refinement. iSegFormer~\cite{liu2022isegformer} uses STCN~\cite{cheng2021rethinking}, an upgraded STM, as the propagation module and shows that the STCN model trained on videos can perform well on medical images even without finetuning.
+HybridNet~\cite{shi2022hybrid} proposes a hybrid propagation network that combines STCN with a 3D encoder-decoder network to provide spatially consistent features, demonstrating these features' effectiveness in improving interactive segmentation performance. \emph{In this work, we use STCN as the propagation network due to its strong performance.
+Unlike previous methods, we focus on exploring cycle-consistent learning in interactive volume segmentation.}